24 Interesting Facts About Tunisia

 Protesters in Tunisia (Shutterstock)

-11. In 2010, Tunisian street vendor Mohamed Bouazizi committed suicide by setting himself on fire.
-His actions sparked anti-government demonstrations that led to the Jasmine Revolution which forced President Ben Ali into exile after 23 years in power.
+11. In 2010, Tunisian street vendor Mohamed Bouazizi took his own life by setting himself on fire.
+His actions sparked anti-government demonstrations that led to the Jasmine Revolution, forcing President Ben Ali into exile after 23 years in power.

-12. The events in Tunisia sparked a wave of protests throughout the Arab world that later became known as the Arab Spring which also toppled the governments of Egypt, Libya, and Yemen.
+12. The event in Tunisia sparked a wave of protests throughout the Arab world that later became known as the Arab Spring, which also toppled the governments of Egypt, Libya, and Yemen.

 13. Tunisia is home to the ancient city of Carthage, founded in the 9th century BC on the Gulf of Tunis.
 The UNESCO-listed Archaeological Site of Carthage was once the centre of a great trading empire covering much of the Mediterranea.